 Since the Union Territory (UT) of J&K will now be under the Centre’s direct rule, there should be an atmosphere of trust and accountability toward a common goal.
 To replace the over two-decade-old insurgency with a new paradigm of waging peace, all the stakeholders must be committed, compassionate and passionate to seize the opportunity to demonstrate the real intention and show sincerity and sensitivity.

 Finally, given the bounty of nature, scope, and talent in J&K, it can be transformed from the land stagnation to the land of prosperity.
 From the land of suboptimal utilization of resources to the land of optimal utilization of resources.
-And, to make that happen crafting peace is fundamental.
+And, to make that happen to craft peace is fundamental.
 Crafting peace a greater dimension of restoring the valley’s lost glory